PlymouthHighSchool/Monopoly2023/README.md

 Mr. Fogarty

-A classwide project to build a classic game.
+A class wide project to build a classic game.